 The Treaty of Lisbon entered into force on 1 December 2009 and it has expanded the EU competences on the field of immigration.
-The policies on immigration and asylum are now contained within Title V TFEU, entitled "The Area of Freedom, Security and Justice" (AFSJ).
-This area is of shared competence between the EU and the MS.141 Accordingly, it is subjected to the principles of subsidiarity and proportionality.142 Article 72 TFEU states that the exercise of the responsibilities of the MS with regard to the maintenance of law and order and the safeguarding of internal security are not
+The policies on immigration and asylum are now contained within Title V TFEU, entitled "The Area of Freedom, Security and Justice" (AFSI).
+This area is of shared competence between the EU and the MS. Accordingly, it is subjected to the principles of subsidiarity and proportionality.
+Article 72 TFEU states that the exercise of the responsibilities of the MS with regard to the maintenance of law and order and the safeguarding of internal security are not affected by Title V TFEU.
+This could be interpreted as allowing MS to derogate from EU legislation in this area if it is necessary for one of the above objectives, as they have been interpreted by the EUCJ.
+The EU should develop common policies for asylum and legal as well as illegal immigration, which is a big change from the previous TCE145.
+In this sense, the EU can now legislate for "uniform standards," and not any more "minimum standards146."

-140 Merlino and Parkin, 2011(a), p11.